Safoora Goth Town: History

 Safoora Town was created in 2022 as part of Karachi East District.

 Safoora Town is a neighborhood in Karachi East district of Karachi, Pakistan.
 It is represented in the by Rashid Khaskheli.
 The neighbourhood was previously administered as part of Jamshed Town, which was disbanded in 2011.

 In 2022, Karachi East District was divided into five towns namely Sohrab Goth Town, Safoora Town, Gulshan Town, Jinnah Town and Chanesar Town with 43 union councils and 172 wards respectively.

 Safoora Town has a total population of 600,000.

-There are several ethnic groups including Sindhis, Punjabis, Kashmiris, Seraikis, Pakhtuns, Balochis, Memons, Bohras Ismailis and Christians.
+There are several ethnic groups including Sindhis, Muhajirs, Punjabis, Kashmiris, Seraikis, Pakhtuns, Balochis, Memons, Bohras Ismailis and Christians.

 In 2022, Karachi East District was divided into five towns namely Sohrab Goth Town, Safoora Town, Gulshan Town, Jinnah Town and Chanesar Town with 43 union councils and 172 wards respectively.